 Mission: California Family Health Council (CFHC) champions and promotes quality sexual + reproductive health care for all.

 CFHC achieves its mission through an umbrella of services including clinic support initiatives, advanced clinical research, provider training, patient education, advocacy and consumer awareness.
-As the administrator of California’s leading Title X (ten) federal family planning program – the nation’s largest Title X system - CFHC funds family planning and reproductive health services for low-income and uninsured clients through nearly 70 health care organizations collectively operating nearly 340 health centers serving more than one million women, men and teens annually in 38 of California’s 58 counties.
+As the administrator of California’s leading Title X (ten) federal family planning program – the nation’s largest Title X system - CFHC funds family planning and reproductive health services for low-income and uninsured clients through nearly 70 health care organizations collectively operating nearly 340 health centers serving nearly one million women, men and teens annually in 38 of California’s 58 counties.
 CFHC’s Title X provider network includes a broad spectrum of providers including federally qualified health centers (FQHCs), city and county health departments, stand alone family planning health centers, school-based clinics and community or free clinics.

 CFHC is also committed to ensuring that access to quality sexual and reproductive health care is protected and expanded throughout health care reform implementation through health reform readiness technical assistance and training for providers, public policy initiatives and developing strategic partnerships.